SZXC-WG/LocalGen-new/CONTRIBUTING.md

 **To create a bot from scratch:**

-1. Read `src/bots/README.md` for API details and build instructions.
+1. Read the [bot README](./src/bots/README.md) for API details and build instructions.
 2. Implement your bot following the project’s C++ style guide.
 3. Open a pull request that includes:
    - Unit tests and/or replay files demonstrating behaviour.